William Osler: Assessment

 He reduced the role of didactic lectures and once said he hoped his tombstone would say only, "He brought medical students into the wards for bedside teaching."
 He also said, "I desire no other epitaph ... than the statement that I taught medical students in the wards, as I regard this as by far the most useful and important work I have been called upon to do."
 Osler fundamentally changed medical teaching in North America, and this influence, helped by a few such as the Dutch internist P. K. Pel, spread to medical schools across the globe.

 Osler was a prolific author and a great collector of books and other material relevant to the history of medicine.
 He willed his library to the Faculty of Medicine of McGill University where it now forms the nucleus of McGill University's Osler Library of the History of Medicine.
 Osler was a strong supporter of libraries and served on the library committees at most of the universities at which he taught and was a member of the Board of Curators of the Bodleian Library in Oxford.
 He was instrumental in founding the Medical Library Association in North America, alongside employee and mentee Marcia Croker Noyes, and served as its second president from 1901 to 1904.
-In Britain he was the first (and only) president of the Medical Library Association of Great Britain and Ireland and also a president of the Bibliographical Society of London (1913).
+In Britain he was the first (and only) president of the Medical Library Association of Great Britain and Ireland and also a president of The Bibliographical Society (1913–1919).

 Osler was a prolific author and public speaker and his public speaking and writing were both done in a clear, lucid style.
 His most famous work, The Principles and Practice of Medicine quickly became a key text to students and clinicians alike.
 It continued to be published in many editions until 2001 and was translated into many languages.
 It is notable in part for supporting the use of bloodletting as recently as 1923.
 Though his own textbook was a major influence in medicine for many years, Osler described Avicenna as the "author of the most famous medical textbook ever written".
 He noted that Avicenna's Canon of Medicine remained "a medical bible for a longer time than any other work".
 Osler's essays were important guides to physicians.
 The title of his most famous essay, "Aequanimitas", espousing the importance of imperturbability, is the motto on the Osler family crest and is used on the Osler housestaff tie and scarf at Hopkins.